apragacz/django-rest-registration/docs/detailed_configuration/reset_password.rst

     - ``timestamp``
     - ``signature``

-    and after obtaining the new password it should perform AJAX request to ``https://backend-host/api/v1/accounts/reset-password/``
+    and after obtaining the new password from the user it should perform AJAX request to
+    ``https://backend-host/api/v1/accounts/reset-password/``
     via HTTP POST with following JSON payload: